vinodivy/oldMyGCD/README.md

 # Deployment methods:

 Download the zip package from git and unzip.
-You can run either from eclipse or Windows Command Prompt

 After unzipping, you should be able to view three projects
 • GCDEar